 3. Skin in the game.
 How much is the manager contributing to each deal?
 You want the manager to have enough “skin in the game” so they are extremely motivated to make every deal a success.

 4. Specialization.
 All real estate is not the same.
-It’s best to look for a firm with some competitive edge which is often found through specialization.
-For example, Rastegar specializes in recession-resilient asset classes such as self-storage and multi-family housing.
+It’s best to look for a firm with some competitive edge – something that’s often found through specialization.
+For example, Rastegar specializes in recession-resilient asset classes, such as self-storage and multi-family housing.
 A niche can give you an edge, especially when the management team has skills in exploiting undervalued or overlooked properties.

 5. Experience.
 As we all know in our respective professions, experience counts.
 When your money is on the line, you don’t want to be part of anyone’s learning curve, so it’s vital to evaluate the experience of the team.
 What’s their reputation?
 Who are their investors?

-6. Economic Terms of Each Deal.
-If you are not an experienced real estate investor, there are many terms of the deal that you will need to understand.
-Having a tax advisor review it with you helps, but you should also seek to understand the structure and how it impacts you.
-Things to pay attention to:
+6. Economic terms of each deal.
+If you are not an experienced real estate investor, there are terms of the deal you’ll need to understand.
+It helps to have a tax advisor review the terms with you, so you can understand the structure and how it impacts your investment.
+Things to pay attention to include:

 a.
 Will leverage be used and if so what are the conditions?

 b.
 What is required of the investor in the case of a capital call?

 c.
 How is the deal structured between “preferred” units and common (the company’s interest)?
 These conditions can provide you with protections.

 d.
 How often will distributions be made?

 e.
 What is the tax treatment of distributions?